kevinmatthes/libstring/CONTRIBUTING.md

 ### Standard

 All C source code needs to apply **C99, ANSI C**.
-The main aspect of this standard is that function definitions *must not* be finished with a semicola character (`;`) as other standards allow it.
+The main aspect of this standard is that function definitions *must not* be finished with a semicolon character (`;`) as other standards allow it.
 The decision to use C99 as standard shall ensure atmost portability of the project.